-Generally, a Non-resident Holder's Share or Warrant, as applicable, should not be taxable Canadian property to the Non-resident Holder at the time of disposition if at that time the Shares are listed on a designated stock exchange (which currently includes the TSX and NASDAQ) unless, at the time of disposition or at any time in the preceding 60 months,
+Generally, a Non-resident Holder's common share should not be taxable Canadian property to the Non-resident Holder at the time of disposition if at that time the common shares are listed on a designated stock exchange (which currently includes the TSX and the NASDAQ) unless, at the time of disposition or at any time in the preceding 60 months,

-- the Non-resident Holder, one or more persons with whom the Non-resident Holder did not deal at arm's length for the purposes of the Tax Act, or one or more partnerships in which the Non-resident Holder or persons with whom the Non-resident Holder did not deal at arm's length holds or held a membership interest (either directly or indirectly through one or more partnerships), alone or in any combination owned 25% or more of the issued shares of any class or series of shares of Aurinia Pharmaceuticals, and - the Share derived more than 50% of its fair market value directly or indirectly from, or from any combination of, real or immovable property situated in Canada, "Canadian resource properties", "timber resource properties", or options in respect of, interests in, or for civil law purposes rights in, any such property, whether or not the property exists, or the Share was otherwise deemed by a provision of the Tax Act to be taxable Canadian property at the time of disposition.
+- the Non-resident Holder, one or more persons with whom the Non-resident Holder did not deal at arm's length for the purposes of the Tax Act, or one or more partnerships in which the Non-resident Holder or persons with whom the Non-resident Holder did not deal at arm's length holds or held a membership interest (either directly or indirectly through one or more partnerships), alone or in any combination owned 25% or more of the issued shares of any class or series of shares of Aurinia Pharmaceuticals; and - the common share derived more than 50% of its fair market value directly or indirectly from, or from any combination of, real or immovable property situated in Canada, "Canadian resource properties", "timber resource properties", or options in respect of, interests in, or for civil law purposes rights in, any such property, whether or not the property exists, or the common share was otherwise deemed by a provision of the Tax Act to be taxable Canadian property at the time of disposition.

-Generally, a Non-resident Holder's Shares or Warrants will be treaty-protected property at the time of disposition if, at that time, the terms of a tax treaty between Canada and another country exempt the Non-resident Holder from tax under Part I of the Tax Act on any gain from the disposition of the Shares or Warrants, as applicable.
+Generally, a Non-resident Holder's common shares will be treaty-protected property at the time of disposition if, at that time, the terms of a tax treaty between Canada and another country exempt the Non-resident Holder from tax under Part I of the Tax Act on any gain from the disposition of the common shares, as applicable.

-Non-resident Holders should consult their own tax advisers regarding whether their Shares or Warrants are taxable Canadian property or treaty-protected property.
+Non-resident Holders should consult their own tax advisers regarding whether their common shares are taxable Canadian property or treaty-protected property.

-A Non-resident Holder who disposes or is deemed to dispose of a Share or Warrant in a taxation year at a time when the Share or Warrant is taxable Canadian property and is not treaty-protected property of the Holder generally will be required to file a Canadian tax return to report the disposition.
-The Non-resident Holder generally will be required to include any resulting taxable capital gain in the Non-resident Holder's taxable income earned in Canada for the taxation year, and entitled to deduct any resulting allowable capital loss from taxable capital gains included in the Non-resident Holder's taxable income earned in Canada for the very of the Holder's taxable income earned in Canada for the very of the Holder's three preceding taxation years or any subsequent taxation year, subject to the detailed rules regarding the deductibility of allowable capital losses in the Tax Act.
+A Non-resident Holder who disposes or is deemed to dispose of a common share in a taxation year at a time when the common share is taxable Canadian property and is not treaty-protected property of the Non-resident Holder generally will be required to file a Canadian tax return to report the disposition.
+The Non-resident Holder generally will be required to include any resulting taxable capital gain in the Non-resident Holder's taxable income earned in Canada for the taxation year, and entitled to deduct any resulting allowable capital loss from taxable capital gains included in the Non-resident Holder's taxable income earned in Canada for the year or, to the extent not so deductible, in any of the Non-resident Holder's three preceding taxation years or any subsequent taxation year, subject to the detailed rules regarding the deductibility of allowable capital losses in the Tax Act.